 Buddhist psychology professionals may develop Buddhist-centered practices or work for Buddhist communities and organizations.
 Ph.D. holders in transpersonal psychology may also choose to go into private practice, teach at a university, offer various counseling services or work in spiritual and church communities.

-The U.S. Bureau of Labor Statistics (BLS) reports that postsecondary psychology teachers made a median of $68,690 per year as of 2014.
-The number of working college-level teachers is projected to increase 19% during the 2012-2022 decade, which is about average compared to all job sectors, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reports that postsecondary psychology teachers made a median of $70,260 per year as of 2015.
+The number of working college-level psychology teachers is projected to increase 16% during the 2014-2024 decade, which is faster than average compared to all job sectors, according to the BLS.